sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

- Smart Student Skill Analysis and Career Learning Planner
+#
+SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER

 📌 Project Overview

-Choosing the right career and learning the skills required for it can be challenging for students.
+Choosing the right career and learning what skills are required can be challenging for students.
 The Smart Student Skill Analysis and Career Learning Planner provides a structured and personalized approach to career development.

 The system analyzes a student's: